-The following table provides details regarding the employment agreements for our Named Executive Officers during the year ended December 31, 2010:
+The following table provides details regarding the employment agreements for our Named Executive Officers during the year ended December 31, 2012:

-Agreement Change of Control Named Executive Officer Date Agreement Term Salary Severance Termination Severance Andre C. Dimitriadis (1) 7/1/07 4-year evergreen \$ 240,000 \$5,000,000 Four times base salary Wendy L. Simpson (2) 12/4/07 3-year evergreen 416,000 \$3,000,000 Four times base salary Pamela Shelley-Kessler 12/4/07 1-year evergreen 215,000 Two times base salary One times base salary Clint B. Malin 12/4/07 1-year evergreen 180,000 Two times base salary One times base salary T. Andrew Stokes 12/4/07 1-year evergreen 180,000 Two times base salary One times base salary
+Named Executive Officer Agreement Date Agreement Term Salary Change of Control Severance Termination Severance Andre C. Dimitriadis (1) 7/1/07 4-year evergreen \$ 240,000 \$5,000,000 Four times base salary Wendy L. Simpson (2) 12/4/07 3-year evergreen 525,000 \$3,000,000 Four times base salary Pamela Shelley-Kessler 12/4/07 1-year evergreen 300,000 Two times base salary One times base salary Clint B. Malin 12/4/07 1-year evergreen 300,000 Two times base salary One times base salary T. Andrew Stokes 12/4/07 1-year evergreen 250,000 Two times base salary One times base salary

 (1) Mr. Dimitriadis' employment agreement provides Mr. Dimitriadis with health insurance benefits for life and his two dependents with health insurance benefits until they reach the age of 22.
-However, we may elect to pay Mr. Dimitriadis a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits for Mr. Dimitriadis and his two dependents.
-See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.
+However, we may elect to pay

+Mr. Dimitriadis a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits for Mr. Dimitriadis and his two dependents.
 (2) Ms. Simpson's employment agreement provides Ms. Simpson with health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, or upon a change in control of our company whether or not Ms. Simpson's employment is terminated.
 However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.
 See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.